Shake Ya Ass: Legacy

 The song was listed as the 303rd best song of the 2000s by Pitchfork Media.

 In popular culture

 Since its release, the song has been featured in several films and other media.
-It has been featured in the films The Hot Chick, Zoolander, Crossroads, Down to Earth, Juwanna Mann, Scary Movie 2, Identity Thief, About A Boy, and It's a Boy Girl Thing and the HBO television series Treme, also appearing in TV series Everybody Hates Chris first-season episode 'Everybody Hates Drew'.
-It also appeared in the 2008 video game Grand Theft Auto IV when the player enters the Alderney strip club in the city.
-In 2019, the song lyrics were read by former WCW commentator Tony Schiavone on his popular podcast 'What Happened When'.
+It has been featured in the films The Hot Chick, Zoolander, Crossroads, Down to Earth, Juwanna Mann, Scary Movie 2, Identity Thief, About a Boy and It's a Boy Girl Thing, as well as the HBO television series Treme and in the first-season episode "Everybody Hates Drew" of TV series Everybody Hates Chris.
+It also appeared in the 2008 video game Grand Theft Auto IV.
+In 2019, the song lyrics were read by former WCW commentator Tony Schiavone on his popular podcast What Happened When.
 This was a big success with the podcast audience and has led to Schiavone reading different rap songs every week.
-The song was subsequently remixed with Tony's initial version dubbed in over the music.
+The song was subsequently remixed with Schiavone's initial version dubbed in over the music.